PACING Performance

 An immersive study of cyclical temporality, embodied light, and corporeal transformation.

 Pacing interrogates the interplay of light, movement, and time, positioning these elements as active agents in a dynamic performance ecosystem.
-Featuring dancers Tia Kushniruk and Clarke Blair, the work employs a sound-responsive light bulb that oscillates between rhythmic pendulum and atmospheric catalyst, transforming the performance space into a living, breathing installation.
+Featuring dancers Tia Kushniruk and Clarke Blair, the work employs a sound-responsive light bulb that oscillates between rhythmic pendulum and atmospheric catalyst, transforming the performance space into a living, breathing ecosystem.
 Through the dancers’ physical negotiations of repetition and decay, the piece constructs a choreographic language of evolution and entropy, inviting audiences into a meditation on impermanence and the elasticity of temporality.

 Rooted in Susannah Haight’s cinematic sensibilities and a commitment to interdisciplinary practice, Pacing merges avant-garde visual aesthetics with choreographic precision.
 Originally conceived as a solo performance in 2019, the work utilized a broken hourglass as its central motif, emerging as a nascent exploration of mortality and resilience.
 During the collective uncertainty of 2020, the work expanded into a duet, responding to a heightened urgency for shared reflection and the acknowledgment of fragility in human existence.

-Developed further through residencies including NES Artist Residency in Iceland, the National Ballet’s Open Space Residency, and the Arts Orillia Dance and Design Residency, Pacing has evolved into an intricate assemblage of light, movement, and sound.
+Developed further through residencies including NES Artist Residency in Iceland, the National Ballet’s Open Space Residency, and the Arts Orillia Dance and Design Residency, Pacing has evolved into an intricate assemblage of light, movement, and falling sand.
 These residencies facilitated rigorous experimentation, refining the spatial and temporal dynamics of the piece while fostering a deeply collaborative ethos between choreographer and performers.